PRIMARY HEALTH CARE CENTRE FEASIBILITY STUDY

 Feasibility Study Objective

-Building on the past work for the Summerland Community Recreation & Health Centre Needs Assessment, Community Engagement Summary and the Summerland Health Centre Business Case document, a team of Architects, Management Consultants, and Stakeholders continue to work with the District of Summerland building a business case responding to the demonstrated need for increased primary care services and looking for adequate space for these service within the community.
+Building on the past work for the Summerland Community Recreation & Health Centre Needs Assessment, Community Engagement Summary and the Summerland Health Centre Business Case document, a team of Architects, Management Consultants, and Stakeholders collaborated with the District of Summerland in building a business case responding to the demonstrated need for increased primary care services and looking for adequate space for these service within the community.
 It is believed that this would attract and help recruit new providers to Summerland, address the shortage in primary care providers and improve access to care by offering a centralized team-based model of care.

 The current vision is to create a 10,000 square foot space dedicated to primary health care delivery in Summerland with adequate room to be the medical home for all Summerland residents.
 A central location is desired for sixteen (16) family physicians or nurse practitioners providing team-based care with nurses and allied health professionals with space to accommodate visiting specialists and Interior Health specialized services.
 It is anticipated that there will be 4,000 unattached patients this year in Summerland.
 The current clinics do not have capacity to take on new patients and are limited in their ability to accommodate new provider recruits.
 Summerland requires an additional four new family physicians/nurse practitioners to meet the community’s current need.